-Councillor Paul Spooner - Leader of the Council
+Councillor Paul Spooner Leader of the Council

 The borough of Guildford is a very special, beautiful place for all who live and work here.
 We want to keep it this way for generations to come.
 To help manage the future of the area and outline the direction in which we are heading, we have set out planning policies for the period up until 2034.
-Our Submission Local Plan: strategy and sites (2017) addresses the needs for employment, housing, community facilities and other forms of development in the borough, supported by the appropriate level of infrastructure.
+Our Local Plan: strategy and sites (2019) addresses the needs for employment, housing, community facilities and other forms of development in the borough, supported by the appropriate level of infrastructure.
 It also outlines how we will conserve and enhance the unique qualities of our natural and built environment, especially in the Surrey Hills Area of Outstanding Natural Beauty and Thames Basin Heaths Special Protection Area.
 This Development Plan Document sets out how we propose to meet these conflicting demands and offers a vision for the borough as a prosperous, safe and healthy place where people from all communities want, and are able, to live and work.
-Once tested for soundness, the Local Plan: strategy and sites will form a key component of our development plan against which we are required to determine planning applications.
-The document will provide the framework for improved infrastructure, development and employment in the borough for the twenty-year plan period.
+The Local Plan: strategy and sites forms a key component of our development plan against which we are required to determine planning applications.
+The document provides the framework for improved infrastructure, development and employment in the borough for the plan period.

-The Submission Local Plan: strategy and sites (2017) recognises and reflects the uniqueness of our borough as a place in which to live, work, visit and study.
-Guildford is home to two universities, a world leading research institute, a number of UK and European business headquarters and a world class research park.
+The Local Plan recognises and reflects the uniqueness of our borough as a place in which to live, work, visit and study.
+Guildford is home to two universities, a world leading research institute, a number of UK and European business headquarters and a world-class research park.
 The borough also has a vibrant retail economy, contains a number of cultural attractions and is highly valued by residents and visitors alike for its special heritage and landscape.
-Protecting these qualities for future generations is a core theme of this plan.
+Protecting these qualities for future generations is a core theme of our plan.

 The planning system is underpinned by an objective to promote sustainable development.
 Whilst we will conserve and enhance our special landscapes, the Local Plan aims to balance protecting the borough's unique environment with meeting our social and economic needs.
-Ignoring the need for more housing and employment in the borough will have destructive consequences for local communities.
+Ignoring the need for more housing and employment in the borough would have destructive consequences for local communities.
 It is necessary to have more affordable housing, sites for travellers and diversification in the housing stock to help ensure that accommodation is accessible to all.
 It is also vital to enhance our employment to maintain the prosperity of the borough, including in our rural areas.